thilowrona/fatbox/README.md

 ```
 git clone https://github.com/thilowrona/fatbox
 ```
-Comment this line:
+Go to the files /fatbox/fatbox/preprocessing.py and comment this line:
 ```
 # import cv_algorithms
 ```
-and the function **skeleton_guo_hall** (which uses cv_algorithms).
+as well as the entire function **skeleton_guo_hall** (which uses cv_algorithms).
 Next you need to tell pip not to install cv_algorithms.
 You can do this by deleting the associated lines in the files: anaconda_requirements.txt, pip_requirements.txt and setup.cfg.

 Now you can install fatbox from your local directory:
 ```